Coandă effect: Aircraft

 The effect was also implemented during the U.S. Air Force's Advanced Medium STOL Transport (AMST) project.
-Several aircraft, notably the Boeing YC-14 (the first modern type to exploit the effect), NASA's Quiet Short-Haul Research Aircraft, and the National Aerospace Laboratory of Japan's Asuka research aircraft have been built to take advantage of this effect, by mounting turbofans on the top of the wings to provide high-speed air even at low flying speeds, but to date only one aircraft has gone into production using this system to a major degree, the Antonov An-72 "Coaler."
+Several aircraft, notably the Boeing YC-14 (the first modern type to exploit the effect), NASA's Quiet Short-Haul Research Aircraft, and the National Aerospace Laboratory of Japan's Asuka research aircraft have been built to take advantage of this effect, by mounting turbofans on the top of the wings to provide high-speed air even at low flying speeds, but to date only one aircraft has gone into production using this system to a major degree which is the Antonov An-72.
 The Shin Meiwa US-1A flying boat utilizes a similar system, only it directs the propwash from its four turboprop engines over the top of the wing to generate low-speed lift.
 More uniquely, it incorporates a fifth turboshaft engine inside of the wing center-section solely to provide air for powerful blown flaps.
 The addition of these two systems gives the aircraft an impressive STOL capability.

 The experimental McDonnell Douglas YC-15 and its production derivative, the Boeing C-17 Globemaster III, also employ the effect.
 The NOTAR helicopter replaces the conventional propeller tail rotor with a Coandă effect tail (diagram on the left).

 A better understanding of Coandă effect was provided by the scientific literature produced by ACHEON EU FP7 project.
 This project utilized a particular symmetric nozzle to produce an effective modeling of the Coandă effect, and determined innovative STOL aircraft configurations based on the effect.
 This activity has been expanded by Dragan in the turbomachinery sector, with the objective of better optimizing the shape of rotating blades by Romanian Comoti Research Centre's work on turbomachinery.

 A practical use of the Coandă effect is for inclined hydropower screens, which separate debris, fish, etc., otherwise in the input flow to the turbines.
 Due to the slope, the debris falls from the screens without mechanical clearing, and due to the wires of the screen optimizing the Coandă effect, the water flows through the screen to the penstocks leading the water to the turbines.

 The Coandă effect is used in dual-pattern fluid dispensers in automobile windshield washers.

 The operation principle of oscillatory flowmeters also relies on the Coandă phenomenon.
 The incoming liquid enters a chamber that contains two "islands".
 Due to the Coandă effect, the main stream splits up and goes under one of the islands.
 This flow then feeds itself back into the main stream making it split up again, but in the direction of the second isle.
 This process repeats itself as long as the liquid circulates the chamber, resulting in a self-induced oscillation that is directly proportional to the velocity of the liquid and consequently the volume of substance flowing through the meter.
 A sensor picks up the frequency of this oscillation and transforms it into an analog signal yielding volume passing through.